-A routing protocol defines the rules that must be followed by a router while it communicates with neighboring routers to learn the path and to maintain the network in the routing tables.
+A routing protocol describes the rules that must be followed by a router while it interacts with neighboring routers to learn the path and to maintain the network in the routing tables.
 The RIP and OSPF are the Interior Gateway Routing protocols which differ in many ways.

 The principal difference is that RIP falls in the category of distance vector routing protocol whereas OSPF is the example of link state routing.
 Another difference is that RIP uses bellman ford algorithm while OSPF uses Dijkstra algorithm.